A Little Food For Thought - From A Local Service Provider

 Small business owners like me have built their business from nothing into something.
 We give it our all with hard work, blood, sweat and tears.
 You can't be apologetic about knowing your worth.
 No one should be apologetic about that.

-To go with that here's some family photos from a fellow service provider.
+To go with that here are some family photos from a fellow service provider.
 Shooting family photos with 7 people might not be the easiest thing I've ever done.